mathiasertl/django-ca/docs/source/crl.rst

 ****************

-If you have (correctly) configured a :ref:`CA_DEFAULT_HOSTNAME <settings-ca-default-hostname>` and setup the web server under that URL, you do not have to do anything to provide CRLs.
+If you have (correctly) configured a :ref:`CA_DEFAULT_HOSTNAME <settings-ca-default-hostname>` and setup the web server under that URL, **django-ca** will automatically serve CRLs under the correct URL.

-**django-ca** provides the generic view :py:class:`~django_ca.views.CertificateRevocationListView` to provide CRLs via HTTP.
-Since CRLs are always signed directly by the CA, it is currently required that the private key of the CA is available to the web server.
+If you use django-ca :ref:`as Django app </quickstart/as_app>`, you have to make sure that you either have a `celery beat <https://docs.celeryq.dev/en/latest/userguide/periodic-tasks.html>`_ daemon running or run :command:`manage.py cache_crls` as a regular, daily CRON job.
+If you have neither, django-ca will try to sign a CRL on the fly, implying that the CAs private key must be available on the webserver.

+All other supported setups (Docker Compose, etc) automatically cache CRLs using celerybeat.

 Override default hostname
 =========================